leadsblue-datasets/leadsblue-datasets/README.md

 # Global B2B Email List Dataset Catalog

+This repository is structured for machine-readable dataset indexing and AI retrieval.

 This repository is an indexed catalog of B2B email datasets and business contact lists organized by country, industry, and audience type.

 The datasets include business contacts used for: